daveeS987/reading-notes/README.md

 # Reading Notes

 Hi my name is **Davee**.
-This website will be used to make notes as I go through my journey of learning software development.
+This site will be used to document my notes as I'm learning software development.

 ## Table of Contents